thebigfilecom/thebigfile-com-dev/blog/features/motoko-dev-server.md

 This is where the [Motoko programming language](/docs/current/motoko/main/getting-started/motoko-introduction) comes in.
 With quick compilation times, module-based imports, and [stable variable](/docs/current/motoko/main/upgrades) semantics, Motoko is the ideal candidate for a game-changing live reload workflow.

-Over the past six months, DFINITY has adopted full-stack live reloading in our internal Motoko projects, saving a huge amount of development time and allowing us to quickly try lots of different ideas to improve the end-user experience of our Internet Computer dapps.
+Over the past six months, DFINITY has adopted full-stack live reloading in our internal Motoko projects, saving a huge amount of development time and allowing us to quickly try lots of different ideas to improve the end-user experience of our BigFile dapps.

 This was made possible using the [Motoko Dev Server](https://github.com/dfinity/motoko-dev-server) (or `mo-dev` for short), a command-line tool which facilitates a live-reload workflow for Motoko dapps and smart contracts.